 The designer responsible for the Flatiron Building was Daniel Burnham of Chicago.
 He designed the building as a vertical Renaissance palazzo that exhibited a Beax-Arts style.
 The design had much more in common with the Chicago school of design, which is known for its use of Greek columns and a facade that is divided into a base, shaft and capital.
 This differed from the other skyscrapers in New York, which rose up from lower and more block-like masses, such as the Singer Building.
 Burhnam's original design also called for a clockface in addition to a more elaborate crown.
 Burnham was assisted by the architect Frederick P. Dinkelberg, who worked with Burnham previously on the World's Columbian Exposition in Chicago in 1893.

 The retail space added to the front of the ground floor of the building was not a part of the original design.
 This addition was made in order to maximize the lot the building would sit on as well as to help defray the cost of construction with the added retail income.
 Burnham did not approve of the addition, which he felt interrupted the symmetry of the design.

 Today, the Flatiron Building is a landmark often visited by tourists.
 It continues to be a functioning office building that houses the headquarters of publishing companies such as Picador and St. Martin's Press.
-However, the building was purchased by an Italian real estate investment firm in 2009 with plants to eventually turn the building into a world-class luxury hotel.
+However, the building was purchased by an Italian real estate investment firm in 2009 with plans to eventually turn the building into a world-class luxury hotel.